 We can gain some insights into the transmission zones based on prevalence mapping, where point prevalence data are interpolated spatially (O’Hanlon et al., 2016; Zouré et al., 2014).
 However, this is a static map and ignores the 'innate' connectivity between locations; therefore, prevalence map alone is insufficient for distinguishing if the locations belong to different transmission zones.
 The persistence of transmission is usually facilitated by the migration of pathogens which is challenging to quantify and thus, are rarely incorporated into prevalence mapping.
 Population genetics has been used to infer the movement of the pathogen where movement can be indirectly measured by the genetic relatedness of samples across locations (Crawford et al., 2019; Hedtke et al., 2020; Small et al., 2019).
 Genetic relatedness gives us an idea about how common the samples are based on the genetic traits they share, which might be the result of the movement of the fraction of the study population from one location to another.

-Population genetics has been used for quite a while to study the transmission dynamics of onchocerciasis (Adler et al., 2010; Agatsuma, 1987; Charalambous et al., 2005; Choi et al., 2016; Doyle et al., 2017; Hedtke et al., 2020).
+Population genetics has been used to study the transmission dynamics of onchocerciasis (Adler et al., 2010; Agatsuma, 1987; Charalambous et al., 2005; Choi et al., 2016; Doyle et al., 2017; Hedtke et al., 2020).
 Population genetics can be used to quantify genetic relatedness between the samples, infer demographic history (e.g. host switching), the evolution of epidemiologically relevant traits like resistance, identify the origin population of the study samples etc. (Archie et al., 2009).
 However, we are not able to get a complete spatial picture of transmission processes of parasitic diseases with population genetics alone.
 The dispersal and thus, the geneflow of the parasites and the vectors are a subject of influence by the environmental features of the landscape.
 Since transmission zone is a spatial concept, population genetics estimates alone are not sufficient to gain insights without incorporating the spatial information and environmental data.
 Ecological variables can be incorporated into population genetics with the help of landscape genetics approach.

 Landscape genetics combine population genetics, landscape ecology and spatial analytical techniques to explicitly quantify the effects of landscape on evolutionary processes like gene-flow, drift, and selection (Balkenhol, 2016).
 These techniques have traditionally been used in the field of species conservation, but have several potential implications for understanding the epidemiology of diseases and their control and elimination (Hemming-Schroeder et al., 2020; Lo et al., 2017; Saarman et al., 2018; Schwabl et al., 2017).
 With landscape genetics, we are able to add a spatial dimension to the utility of genetic data in understanding the disease processes, which is well suited to understanding onchocerciasis transmission zones.
 Spatial information can be added in the form of sample geographic coordinates, remote sensing satellite data of different environmental and climate variables such as elevation, slope, distance to the water bodies, mean annual temperature, mean annual precipitation etc. This allows us to understand how the physical environment influences the population genetic structure of the parasite and the vectors.